kuthalam/Useful-Programs/README.md

 Base Converter - Converts values given in decimal base to hex, octal, or binary, and vice-versa
   - Might add any base to any other base as an option in the future.
-  - Input error checking will be added later.